 Complete IACUC Continuing Education Training —

-Online training classes expire every three years, keeping research personnel well-informed of advancements and updates to U-M's Animal Care & Use Program.
+Online training classes are reassigned every three years, keeping research personnel well-informed of advancements and updates to U-M's Animal Care & Use Program.
 Personnel receive an email notification when training is coming due.

 Principal Investigators and designated Laboratory Contacts are encouraged to monitor

 Failure to complete any training requirements by the specified timelines will result in a report to the IACUC for training non-compliance.
 Learn more about possible IACUC responses to issues of non-compliance by reviewing the Policy on Investigating Noncompliance and Animal Welfare Concerns.

 The Unit for Laboratory Animal Medicine also requires additional training to be completed before access to ULAM-managed housing areas can be granted.
 Additional details on these training requirements can be found on the Animal Housing Access page.